Hate Crimes Prevention Act

-On May 3, 2007, the House passed the Hate Crimes Prevention Act, H.R.
-1592.
-This bill focuses on providing new resources to help state and local law enforcement agencies prevent and prosecute hate crimes.
+Today, the House is considering H.R.
+1592, the Hate Crimes Prevention Act.
+This bipartisan bill focuses on providing new resources to help state and local law enforcement agencies prevent and prosecute hate crimes.
 It also closes gaps in current federal hate crimes law.

-There has been a federal hate crimes law since 1968 because Americans recognize that bias-motivated crimes of violence harm all of society, in addition to the crime victim.
-Americans understand that hate crimes have no place in America.
-All Americans have a right to feel safe in their community.
-We all remember the brutal murders of Matthew Shepard in Wyoming and James Byrd in Texas because we know that these bias-motivated murders impacted us all.
-Yet, hate crimes continue to be widespread and persistent: More than 113,000 hate crimes have been documented by the FBI since 1991.
+Hate crimes have no place in America and all Americans have a right to feel safe in their community.
+Though there has been a federal hate crimes law since 1968, hate crimes continue to be widespread and persistent – more than 113,000 hate crimes have been documented by the FBI since 1991.
 In 2005 alone, there were 7,163 reported hate crimes.